 Accounts on hold from Credit Control

-Mabdeck offers the ability to put an account on hold, so that the account does not step through the stages of Credit Control which have been set up.
+Mabdeck offers the ability to put an account on hold, so that residents will not be sent credit control correspondence.
 This may be used for a vulnerable customer where you do not want to chase for payment, or for a resident with a pre-agreed payment plan.

 Click the On Hold button on a resident's account page to put them on hold.
 If you need further details on how to do this, check out our help article here.